About this course

 Your modules and fees may vary if you choose a different study option.

-Your course leader is Dr Francine O'Malley.
-Visit Dr Francine O'Malley’s staff profile to learn more about her work.
+Dr Francine O'Malley is your course leader.
+Visit Dr O'Malley’s staff profile to learn more about her work.

 We offer 3 other pathways on our MSc Advanced Clinical Practice course: